A Comparative Study of Student Perspectives on Technical Writing Feedback Quality: Evaluating LLMs, SLMs, and Humans in Computer Science Topics: Results

+\paragraph{Feedback Length Analysis.} To objectively compare the structural differences between the feedback sources, we analyzed the word count distributions across all three courses (Figure \ref{fig:feedback_length}).

+In the introductory CS2 course ($n = 176$), a Friedman test revealed significant differences in feedback length ($\chi^2 = 313.99, p < .001$).
+Post-hoc Wilcoxon signed-rank tests (Holm-corrected) indicated that both the LLM and SLM generated significantly more text than human instructors ($p < .001$, with large effect sizes of $r > 0.99$ for both).
+Furthermore, the LLM's feedback was significantly longer than the SLM's ($p < .001, r = 0.92$).

+In the advanced Operating Systems course ($n = 80$), the length dynamics shifted ($\chi^2 = 65.75, p < .001$).
+Here, the SLM produced significantly longer feedback than both human instructors ($p < .001, r = 0.73$) and the LLM ($p < .001, r = 0.98$).
+Notably, there was no significant difference in word count between the human and LLM feedback ($p = .79$).
+Finally, descriptive data from the Writing pilot ($n=7$) indicated a similar trend where the SLM generated the highest volume of text, though inferential testing was omitted due to the underpowered sample size.

+\paragraph{Distinguishing AI from Human Feedback.} Discernment accuracy varied significantly by student experience and model sophistication (see~\autoref{tab:AIvHuman}).
+Advanced Operating Systems students (69.58\% overall accuracy) reliably distinguished Human (81.25\%) and SLM (76.25\%) authors, but found the commercial LLM nearly indistinguishable from human feedback (51.25\%).
+Novice CS2 students were even more susceptible to the AI's ``human-like'' quality, correctly identifying the LLM and SLM sources only 34.66\% and 52.84\% of the time, respectively.

-These results suggest that while in the writing course in AI topics students could accurately identify the language model feedback from the instructor's feedback, in operating systems and CS2 students were more uncertain but could still distinguish the feedback origin relatively well.
+These results suggest that while students in the AI topics writing course could accurately distinguish the language model feedback from the instructor’s feedback, OS students distinguished AI from human feedback more reliably, whereas CS2 students were less reliable overall and frequently misidentified the commercial LLM as human-generated.
+The Writing on AI Topics result should be treated as descriptive only as the cohort was very small.

-It should be clarified that the higher accuracy observed in the writing course may, in part, reflect the smaller class community and the closer familiarity students had with their instructor's feedback style.
-In contrast, in larger and more technical courses such as operating systems and CS2, feedback often relies on concise phrasing and domain-specific jargon.
-This brevity and formality can make even human-generated feedback appear more impersonal or ``robotic,'' thereby reducing students’ ability to reliably distinguish it from AI-generated responses.